-Provencal Tomatoes are a super easy and healthy side dish with that classic French panache ~ who thought something so simple could be so delicious?
+Provencal Tomatoes are a super easy and healthy side dish with that classic French panache, make them with classic red or colorful heirloom tomatoes ~ who thought something so simple could be so delicious?

 It’s Monday again, and those beautiful heirloom tomatoes from the farmer’s market are sitting on the counter.
 Almost too pretty to eat.
 I had big plans for them.
-Maybe a TOMATO TART, or a fancy PANZANELLA SALAD.
+Maybe a Tomato Tart, or a fancy Shrirazi Salad.
 But my youngest daughter gets home from college today, and her 20th birthday is Tuesday.
 I’ve got presents to wrap and a cake to bake, so these tomatoes will just have to get the minimal treatment.

 It’s also simple— all you do is lop off their tops, scoop out a bit of the innards, and stuff with a mix of bread crumbs, herbs and cheese.
 Drizzle and bake.